Customs Broker Basics: What Cross-Border Shippers Need to Know

 Each country operates under a different set of regulations and rules regarding goods entering or leaving its borders.

-Customs brokers are responsible for knowing these rules, which are constantly changing, and making sure your shipment smoothly clears customs and avoids any fines or penalties.
+Customs brokers are responsible for knowing these rules, which are constantly changing, and making sure your shipment smoothly clears customs and complies with government regulations in order to avoid administrative penalties.

-- Making sure you have all the proper paperwork and documentation
+• Making sure you have all the proper documentation and meet all import requirements.

-- Filing your paperwork with Customs and Border Patrol
+• Filing your paperwork with customs and government agencies.

-Do I need to use a customs broker for cross-border Mexico or Canada?
+Do I need to use a customs broker for cross-border Mexico or Canada freight?

-No, you don't need one, but you should probably use one regardless.
+No, you don't need one, but we strongly recommend you use one regardless.

-Though you can clear your own shipment with customs, a good broker is an experienced professional.
-They will make the process much easier, helping you to avoid penalties and costly delays.
+Though you can clear your own shipment with customs, a good customs broker is a professional with wealth of experience in this specific task.
+They will make the process much easier by helping you avoid penalties and delays.

 In short, it's a good idea to have a customs broker for all shipments to and from both Canada and Mexico.